orbitturner/Orbit-Mind/developer/back-end/Nest-JS/NestJSX-SMART-CRUD.md

 ## INTRODUCTION

+You're probably wondering what the hell a Smart API is. 🤔

+😂 I understand you too but the question to ask is what are we going to build?
+To solve what problem?

+Quite often, the problem with our REST APIs is:
+How to easily query or manipulate all this data without having to write all the Handlers in my Controllers and all the methods in my services?

+> GraphQL maybe? 🤔

+Also in this case (GraphQL) how to provide all possible questions or filters without writing all resolvers?

+😂 Yes I am very very LAZY as any developer should be 😂 I am ALWAYS looking for shortcuts.

+Basically I want to have a REST API but that behaves like GraphQL i.e. in the GET requests I could filter on the fly the data I was going to retrieve from the database.
+So the GET request will indirectly build the SQL request.

+Why?!
+Because when you put it like that it sounds strange but the impact is huge in the system if directly in front I am able to ask questions like:

+> What are the active users whose log starts with F, who are between 30 and 40 years old and are of Senegalese nationality?

+...And don't have to anticipate this in the backend with methods in Controllers and Services, I would have an incredibly flexible and lightweight system.

+What about all those CRUDs to do for hundreds of tables and an array of databases?

+I had to find a way to automate this and solve this redundancy problem from the start.

+That's when, in the middle of all this chaos, after days and days of searching, I don't know how, I find a microframework for NestJS called `"@nestjsx/crud"`.

+___
+## NESTJSX PRESENTATION

 We believe that everyone who's working with NestJs and building some RESTful services and especially some CRUD functionality will find `@nestjsx/crud` microframework very useful.

 ### Features